 The archaeological remains of Stabiae were originally discovered in 1749 by an engineer working for king Charles III of Naples.
 The ruins were partially excavated, but then reburied and forgotten about until shorty after WWII.
 The site was declared an archaeological protected area in 1957, and by 1962 many of the ruins had again been uncovered.
 Much of the work is recent and has come to light by construction to lay a second set of underground tracks in order to "double" the Torre Annunziata-Sorrento line of the Circumvesuviana railway.
 Archeology has uncovered only a small part of the villas and farms that are there.
 You can visit at least Villa San Marco, Villa Arianna (both sections), and a few others.

 There is an NPO (non-profit organization, called an ONLUS in Italian) by the English name of RAS, for Restoring Ancient Stabiae where you can donate to adopt a fresco, adopt a project, adopt an ancient Stabian, whatever.
 These non-profit organizations have a patchy track-record, though, and one gets the impression that there is an atmosphere of "Let's hurry before all this goes away again."
-They had some successful "Stabiae Nights" tours this month but are up against the BPOs (big profit organizations) of illegal building right where they want to uncover the past.
+They had some successful "Stabiae Nights" tours this month but are up against the BPOs (big profit organizations!
+My term!) of illegal building right where they want to uncover the past.
 But, they have to try.

 - - - - - - - - - - - - - -